Infant and Children's Health

 Kids spend about 1,000 hours a year in school!

-Kids receive regular developmental assessments at their doctor well child visits starting at 2 months of age.
+All kids receive regular developmental assessments at their doctor well child visits starting at 2 months of age.

 - Download the CDC milestone tracker app to learn more about developmental milestones.